 With its dreamy beaches, tropical rainforests and abundant waterfalls, it’s easy to overlook the delicious local food on offer in Samoa.
 Samoan cuisine might not be as famous as Chinese, Indian or Italian, but if you’re planning a trip there, you’ll soon find out just how tasty the food is – and also the important role it plays in the local culture.
 From parcels of baked coconut milk wrapped in tender taro leaves to slabs of coconut bread drenched in caramel sauce, we've put together a guide to some of the most popular Samoan foods to try.

-Before we get into the most popular Samoan dishes, you might be wondering what Samoan food is like.
 Fresh fruit and vegetables including taro and taro leaves, banana and coconut (in all forms) are all staples of Samoan cuisine.
-As is seafood, which is hardly surprising when the islands are surrounded by rich waters home to diverse species of marine life.
+As is seafood, which isn't when the islands are surrounded by rich waters home to diverse marine life.
 Samoans also have a sweet tooth, and you'll find plenty of delicious desserts on the menu (many of which are made with coconut and banana).

 Taro leaves are a popular ingredient throughout the South Pacific, and Samoan cuisine is no exception.
 Palusami is made with coconut milk, chopped onions and salt which is spooned into young taro leaves and folded into a round parcel.
 The parcels are then wrapped again in foil and baked or steamed until the coconut milk is semi-solid.
 The basic palusami recipe is very tasty, but you might also like to try it with corned beef.